International Equine and Agricultural Business Management

 Equine Travel Bursaries

-The University is delighted to announce the launch of a new travel bursary for students joining the BSc (Hons) International Equine and Agricultural Business Management degree in 2017.
+The University is delighted to announce the launch of a new travel bursary for students joining the BSc (Hons) International Equine and Agricultural Business Management degree.

 The bursary value will be £3,500, to cover all travel and accommodation costs (excluding subsistence) of the two compulsory study tours which form part of this degree.